 Health benefits of Spirulina

-Individual peer-reviewed studies support some claims of Spirulina’s effects on human health.
+Individual peer-reviewed studies support some claims of Spirulina’s effects on human physiology.
 For example, it appears to reduce the diastolic blood pressure in diabetics, although it has no effect on systolic pressure (1).
-(Diastolic is the lower number in a blood pressure reading, and is considered to be relatively unimportant, compared to the systolic (upper) number.)
-More importantly, it has no effect on the level of hemoglobin A(1c), which tracks the diabetic’s exposure to hyperglycemia, and indicates how well controlled their condition is.
-The significance of this finding is not self-evident.
+Diastolic is the lower number in a blood pressure reading, and is considered to be relatively unimportant, compared to the systolic (upper) number.
+So the effect of Spriulina is of doubtful benefit.

-Studies on the effects of human nutrition on health are notoriously difficult.
-The best estimate of such effects is determined by looking at “meta-analyses”.
-Such studies combine the outcomes of individual research reports to derive the most reliable conclusions.
-Here, the news about Spirulina is not encouraging.
+Studies on the effects of nutrition on humman health are notoriously difficult.
+The best estimate of such effects is determined by looking at “meta-analyses”, which combine the outcomes of individual research reports to derive the most reliable conclusions.
+Here, the news about Spirulina on an important set of symptoms called “metabolic syndrome” is not encouraging.
+Metabolic syndrome refers to a cluster of conditions, including increased blood pressure, a worse blood lipid profile, and insulin resistance, that predispose to heart disease and diabetes, among other conditions.
 Among a long list of so-called “superfoods”, including blueberries, cranberries, goji berries, chili peppers, garlic, ginger, chia seed, flaxseed, quinoa, cocoa maca, wheatgrass, and Spirulina, there was “only limited evidence. . . ” for effects on the parameters of metabolic syndrome (3).
-(Metabolic syndrome refers to a cluster of conditions, including increased blood pressure, a worse blood lipid profile, and insulin resistance, that predispose to heart disease and diabetes, among other conditions.)
-So, the scientific jury is not giving a thumbs up on the health benefits of Spirulina, at least not yet.
+So the scientific jury is not giving a thumbs up on the health benefits of Spirulina, at least not yet.

 Reflecting this position, the authoritative web site “WebMD” lists a large array of health claims made on behalf of blue-greens, but concludes, “. . . so far, there isn’t enough scientific evidence to determine whether or not they are effective for any of them.”